Evaluating Simplification Algorithms for Interpretability of Time Series Classification: Datasets and Classifiers

 The autocorrelation function (ACF) measures the correlation of a time series with a lagged version of itself.
 We utilise an extension that uses Fast Fourier transform (FFT) convolution to make ACF faster and more suitable for longer time series.
 A dataset is considered to be seasonal if most of its instances have a correlation coefficient greater than 0.4, thus being seasonal.
 This cut-off was decided empirically by visually inspecting the time series.

-Approximate entropy \cite{doi:10.1073/pnas.88.6.2297} is a technique used to quantify the unpredictability of fluctuations in time series.
+Approximate entropy \citep{doi:10.1073/pnas.88.6.2297} is a technique used to quantify the unpredictability of fluctuations in time series.
 This returns a continuous value between 0 (low entropy) and 1 (high entropy), which will determine the entropy of the time series.
 To obtain the entropy of a dataset, we obtain the mean entropy over all instances.

-To facilitate the analysis, we discretise the entropy scores into three equal-frequency bins.
-We determine the breakpoints to be 0.23 and 0.27.
-Instances with entropy up to 0.23 are labelled as low entropy, those between 0.23 and 0.27 as medium entropy, and those above 0.27 as high entropy.
+To facilitate the analysis, we discretize the entropy scores into three equal-frequency bins.
+We determine the breakpoints to be 0.23 and 0.33.
+Instances with entropy up to 0.23 are labelled as low entropy, those between 0.23 and 0.33 as medium entropy, and those above 0.33 as high entropy.